 Timișoara, as the European capital of culture for the year 2023, places the focus on strengthening the sense of community in the city.
 Boosting the confidence of its citizens to actively participate in the cultural production of their local communities is among the main objectives of the ECC institution this year.
 In this regard, Timisoara’s vibrant community of creative hubs leads the way into a common creative future.

 BASIS Vinschgau Venosta, located in the repurposed Drusus barracks in Silandro, South Tyrol, is a dynamic hub for social innovation and creativity.
 Founded to transform a historically significant site into a community-centered space, BASIS combines business, education, culture, and social engagement.
 Its mission is to foster sustainable regional development by empowering individuals and groups to actively shape their local environment.
 A key feature of BASIS is its focus on inclusivity and collaboration.
 By fostering cross-generational and cross-sectoral exchanges, the hub builds bridges between diverse perspectives, creating fertile ground for innovation.
 BASIS revitalizes the region by blending tradition with modernity, offering a platform for education, experimentation, and sustainable development.
+A constructive climate provides the courage to experiment, strengthens individual responsibility and allows dynamic and resilient growth.

-https://basis.space/en/The European Creative Hubs Network is a peer-led network with a mission to enhance the creative, economic and social impact of hubs around Europe and neighbouring countries.
+The European Creative Hubs Network is a peer-led network with a mission to enhance the creative, economic and social impact of hubs around Europe and neighbouring countries.
 As focal points for creative professionals and businesses, hubs offer the most effective way to support the growth and development of cultural and creative industries.
 The European Creative Hubs Network Project activated a program coordinated by ECHN for the members of its network.
 This project has been funded since 2021 by Creative Europe, as one of the European networks supporting the cultural and creative sector.

 ECHNThe program aims at empowering creative hubs as main focal points for creative professionals and businesses.
 The central fronts of action include mobility opportunities for hub managers and community members, learning exchanges and workshops, advocacy at local and European level and academic research to highlight the role of creative hubs within the cultural and creative industries.